100-Round Case Gauge FAQs

 Will the Tanfoglio TF-LF pads fit my large-frame Tanfoglio with a magwell?

 Not without some modifications.
 You will probably have to trim the rear corners of the basepad to clear the magwell.
+We do have a TF-LF-MW basepad sometimes that will clear the magwell.

 What is the BX pad for?